How much NSDAP is hiding in the AfD?

 Unless the polls have been wildly off the mark, the populist Alternative für Deutschland (AfD) is expected to come first in Thuringia and either win or place a close second in Saxony.

 It will mark a watershed moment for the populist party, established only 11 years ago.
-The AfD has never won a state election in their brief history, and they will undoubtedly use any success to argue for inclusion in the next coalition governments of these states.
+What we are now seeing is not a sudden lurch, but the culmination of a longer process that helps explain the rise of the AfD over the past decade.
+The party has never won a state election in its brief history, and it will undoubtedly use any success to argue for inclusion in the next coalition governments of these states.

 Keep reading with a 7-day free trial